How To Find Floor Plans Of My House In The UK

-Visit Your Local Council's Planning Permission Website.
+Tip 1 - Visit Your Local Council's Website

-The local council’s planning office is the first place we look when we are due to undertake a measured survey at a property.
 When undertaking building works, more likely than not, planning permission would have been required.
 As part of a planning permission application a floor plan drawing is often required.

 Applications that have been lodged in the last 20 years can be accessed electronically on the internet making the finding existing applications and subsequent floor plans.